How to Get Good Tenants

 At this point, if their income is sufficient, and they pass the eyeball test, you can dig deeper.
 For the sake of time, again, do this once the applicant has actually scheduled a time to view the property, which will be explained a little further in the next section.
 We typically call their employers to verify employment and position.
 We will call their last two landlords and ask them some questions verifying rent, length of occupancy, and whether they would unquestionably rent to them again.

-At this point, you should have a grasp on listing your property, accepting applications, and showing the property.
-We don’t want to give specific criteria in this article for credit and income, because that will vary between area, and property.
+At this point, you should have a grasp on how to get good tenants.
+It all starts with listing your property, accepting applications, and showing the property.
+We don’t want to give specific criteria in this article for credit and income.
+Those criteria will vary between area, and property.
 One thing that we mentioned in the previous section is the conversation about expectations with the tenants.
 From the beginning to the end of your interaction with the potential tenants, there can be no wavering, no negotiation, and no sympathy.
 You have to be a stone cold killer.
 That’s not to say you can’t be friendly and inviting, but you also have to be firm.
-We set the tone early with the listing, supplement it with the email, and reinforce it again when they see the property.
+We set the tone early with the listing.
+Then, supplement it with the email.
+Finally, we drive it home when they see the property.

-By being clear with the tenants, we let them know that the rules we have set in place are to be followed without exception, and they have a full understanding of the consequences if they falter.
-With that being said, we have had incredible luck with our tenants (currently knocking on every piece of wood I can find).
+By being clear with the tenants, we let them know that the rules we have set in place are to be followed without exception.
+They also have a full understanding of the consequences if they falter.
+With that being said, we have had incredible luck with our tenants. *Currently knocking on every piece of wood I can find*.
 They all pay on time, or even early.
 They submit maintenance requests accurately, which we resolve quickly.
 And best of all, they take care of the properties.
-The important thing is that because we have the right steps in place, and follow the procedures that we’ve set, we know that we are comfortable renting to anyone who makes it through the process.
+Because we have the right steps in place, and follow the procedures that we’ve set, we know that we are comfortable renting to anyone who makes it through the process.